Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Introduction

-Following the above idea, we propose a novel method, namely Test-time Aggregating Diverse Experts (TADE), with two solution strategies: skill-diverse expert learning and test-time self-supervised aggregation.
-Specifically, TADE innovates the multi-expert scheme by training different experts to handle different class distributions (c.f.~Figure~\ref{ideas}(b)) via diversity-promoting expertise-guided losses.
-Here, various expertise-guided losses train experts to be good at handling various class distributions.
-As a result, the learned experts are more diverse than existing multi-expert methods~\cite{zhou2020bbn,wang2020long}, leading to better ensemble performance, and, in aggregate, simulating a wide spectrum of possible class distributions.
-Then, TADE applies a new self-supervised method, namely prediction stability maximization, to adaptively aggregate experts based on unlabeled test data for handling the unknown test distribution.
-We theoretically show that maximizing the prediction stability (\ie prediction similarity between a sample's two perturbed views) enables TADE to learn an aggregation weight that maximizes the mutual information between the predicted label distribution and the true class distribution.
-In this way, the resulting model is able to simulate arbitrary unknown test class distributions.
+The other challenge is how to aggregate these skill-diverse experts for handling test-agnostic class distributions based on only \emph{unlabeled test data}.
+To tackle this challenge, we empirically investigate the property of different experts, and observe that there is \emph{a positive correlation between expertise and prediction stability}, \ie stronger experts have higher prediction consistency between different perturbed views of samples from their favorable classes.
+Motivated by this finding, we develop a novel self-supervised strategy, namely prediction stability maximization, to adaptively aggregate experts based on only unlabeled test data.
+We theoretically show that maximizing the prediction stability enables SADE to learn an aggregation weight that maximizes the mutual information between the predicted label distribution and the true class distribution.
+In this way, the resulting model is able to simulate unknown test class distributions.

-We empirically demonstrate TADE on both vanilla and test-agnostic long-tailed recognition.
-Specifically, TADE achieves new state-of-the-art performance on vanilla long-tailed recognition under all benchmark datasets.
-For instance, TADE achieves 58.8$\%$ accuracy on ImageNet-LT with more than 2$\%$ performance gain compared to the current state-of-the-art RIDE~\cite{wang2020long} and ACE~\cite{cai2021ace}.
-More importantly, TADE is the first method being able to handle various test class distributions without using any test prior knowledge.
-Note that TADE even outperforms the model that uses the prior knowledge of test class distributions.
+We empirically verify the superiority of SADE on both vanilla and test-agnostic long-tailed recognition.
+Specifically, SADE achieves promising performance on vanilla long-tailed recognition under all benchmark datasets.
+For instance, SADE achieves 58.8$\%$ accuracy on ImageNet-LT with more than 2$\%$ accuracy gain over previous state-of-the-art ensemble long-tailed methods, \ie RIDE~\cite{wang2020long} and ACE~\cite{cai2021ace}.
+More importantly, SADE is the first long-tailed approach that is able to handle various test-agnostic class distributions without knowing the true class distribution of test data in advance.
+Note that SADE even outperforms LADE~\cite{hong2020disentangling} that uses knowledge of the test class distribution.

-We make the following contributions in this work. \begin{itemize} \item To the best of our knowledge, we are among the first to study test-agnostic long-tailed recognition, without using any prior knowledge of test class distributions.

-\item To handle this challenging task, we present a novel TADE method.
-We theoretically show its provable ability to simulate unknown test class distributions, and also empirically verify its state-of-the-art performance on both vanilla and test-agnostic long-tailed recognition.